 One of the challenges of writing a Protection Profile for the Java Card technology is to address in a single description the wide range of choices offered (logical communication channels with the card, remote invocations of services, object deletion, among others), and the different security architectures that have been conceived so far (closed platforms, off-card verification of applications code, embedded verifiers, and so on).
 The answer to this challenge is the definition of two main configurations corresponding to standard use-cases, the Closed Configuration and the Open Configuration.
 Each configuration is addressed in a dedicated Protection Profile conformant to Common Criteria version 3.1.

 The Closed and Open Configuration address versions 2.2.x and versions 3.0.x Classic Edition of Java Card Platform specifications.
-The Closed Configuration addresses Java Card Systems without post-issuance loading and installation of applets; the Open Configuration addresses Java Card Systems with full capabilities, in particular post-issuance content management; the Remote Method Invocation is optional.
+The Closed Configuration addresses Java Card Systems without post-issuance loading of applets and deletion of packages; the Open Configuration addresses Java Card Systems with full capabilities, in particular post-issuance content management; the Remote Method Invocation is optional.
 Both configurations consider off-card bytecode verification.

-The Java Card System - Closed Configuration Protection Profile replaces the Java Card System - Minimal Configuration Protection Profile, version 1.0b, registered under the reference PP/0303.
+The Java Card System - Closed Configuration Protection Profile 3.0.5 replaces the Java Card System - Closed Configuration Protection Profile, version 3.0, registered under the reference PP2010/07 (Agence Nationale de la Sécurité des Systèmes d'Information (ANSSI)).

-The Java Card System - Open Configuration Protection Profile replaces the Java Card System - Standard 2.2 Configuration Protection Profile, version 1.0b, registered under the reference PP/0304.
+The Java Card System - Open Configuration Protection Profile replaces the Java Card System - Open Configuration Protection Profile, version 3.0, registered under the reference PP2010/03 ((Agence Nationale de la Sécurité des Systèmes d'Information (ANSSI)).